background image blur

 Why?
 Digital hoarding can negatively impact our digital lives, much like physical hoarding affects our physical spaces.
 In this Mysterium VPN article, we'll tell you more about accidental and compulsive hoarders and how you can become a new person and live a clutter-free life!

-Digital hoarding refers to storing excessive amounts of digital data without regularly deleting or organizing it.
-Unlike physical hoarding, digital hoarding involves text and electronic data that clog up our devices and cloud storage.
+Digital data hoarding is the storage of excessive amounts of digital data without regularly deleting or organizing it.
+Unlike physical hoarding, digital hoarding involves electronic data that accumulates across devices, hard drives, and cloud storage platforms.

 Digital hoarders often keep useless data, such as old photos and redundant documents, creating a digital clutter that can be overwhelming.